Traditional scarf with ajrak ornament. Ajrak is a special form of block printing in Pakistan.

 Core area “Sustainable economic development, training and employment” Vocational education and job creation Internal link

-In Pakistan, the BMZ supports activities that contribute to competitive, crisis-proof economic development, create jobs, and put special emphasis on employment for women.
-One focus is on vocational education.
+In Pakistan, the BMZ is supporting activities that contribute to competitive, crisis-proof economic development, create jobs, and put special emphasis on employment for women.
+One focus of the activities is on vocational training.
 There are also lending programmes for the private sector to enable it to invest in new business fields and new jobs.

 A pharmacy employee uses a dropper pipette (symbolic image)